KanaDvfu/Yet-Another-Mod-1.19/README.md

 ## Reqirements
 This mod reqires Fabric for 1.19.3:
 ###### https://fabricmc.net/use/installer/
-Also may reqire Fabric API:
+Also Fabric API.jar in your mod repository is reqired:
 ###### https://modrinth.com/mod/fabric-api

 ## Optional Optimization